MolSSI/QCFractal/docs/qcfractal/source/glossary.rst

       A set of data inside the Database which has a common :term:`ObjectId`.
 The ``table`` name follows SQL conventions which is also known as a ``collection`` in MongoDB.

+    Fractal Config Directory
+      The directory where QCFractal Server and Database configuration files live.
+This is also the home of the Database itself in the default configuration.
+Default path is ``~/.qca/qcfractal``

 Contextually Organized Glossaries
 ---------------------------------